 I took no cheese classes.

-My dog is still jumping on
+My dog is still jumping on people.

 And yet, I still feel like I accomplished every-dang-thing I set out to do.